Maxwell1ZJU/HFGNet/README.md

-# We will upload the full code after the paper is accepted.
+# The code is currently being cleaned up and will be released after the conference as soon as possible.